Trump failed at obstruction because his aides refused to carry out orders, Mueller finds

 According to the report, Trump dictated a message to Lewandowski in June 2017 that he wanted passed on to Sessions.
 The note said that Sessions should give a speech announcing he would limit the jurisdiction of the special counsel.

 But Lewandowski, Mueller wrote, "did not deliver the President's message to Sessions."
-Lewandowski scheduled a time to meet with Sessions to deliver the message, but Sessions cancelled, and then Lewandowski had to leave Washington, D.C.
+Lewandowski scheduled a time to meet with Sessions to deliver the message, but Sessions canceled, and then Lewandowski had to leave Washington.

-One mother later, Trump met with Lewandowski again and asked him if he'd delivered the message to Sessions.
-Lewandowski said he'd deliver the message "soon," and after he left the meeting, he handed the note to to Sessions' chief of staff Rick Dearborn, and asked him to give it to Sessions.
-Dearborn told Mueller's team that the note "definitely raised an eyebrow" and never followed through — again stifling another scenario that may have led to bigger legal trouble for Trump.
+One mother later, Trump met with Lewandowski again and asked him if he had delivered the message to Sessions.
+Lewandowski said he would deliver the message "soon," and after he left the meeting, he handed the note to Sessions' chief of staff Rick Dearborn, and asked him to give it to Sessions.
+Dearborn told Mueller's team that the note "definitely raised an eyebrow" and never followed through — again stifling another move that may have led to bigger legal trouble for Trump.

-In addition, Comey didn't end the investigation of one-time Trump national security adviser Michael Flynn even though Trump had previously asked Comey in a one-on-one meeting to "see your way clear to letting this go, to letting Flynn go."
+In addition, Comey didn't end the investigation into Trump's first national security adviser, Michael Flynn, even though Trump had asked Comey in a one-on-one meeting to "see your way clear to letting this go, to letting Flynn go."

-Comey's refusal, Mueller noted, "ultimately resulted in Flynn's prosecution and conviction for lying to the FBI."
+Comey's refusal to do so, Mueller noted, "ultimately resulted in Flynn's prosecution and conviction for lying to the FBI."

-At other times in the report, Mueller noted similar scenarios, including Trump's attempt to get Sessions to "unrecuse himself," Trump's attempt to get Director of National Intelligence Dan Coats to say publicly that no link existed between Trump and Russia and Trump's attempt to get Staff Secretary Rob Porter to reach out to Rachel Brand to discuss to possibility of installing her as a replacement for Sessions.
+At other times in the report, Mueller noted similar scenarios, including Trump's attempt to get Sessions to "unrecuse himself," Trump's attempt to get Director of National Intelligence Dan Coats to say publicly that no link existed between Trump and Russia, and Trump's attempt to get then-Staff Secretary Rob Porter to reach out to Rachel Brand to discuss the possibility of installing her as a replacement for Sessions.

-But in all of those scenarios, Trump's directives were refused, helping Mueller reach a conclusion that, when it came to obstruction, Trump would be largely untouchable.
+But in all of those instances, Trump's directives were refused, helping Mueller reach a conclusion that, when it came to obstruction, Trump was largely untouchable.

 "Consistent with that pattern, the evidence we obtained would not support potential obstruction charges against the President's aides and associates beyond those already filed," Mueller wrote in the report.